 - Join the email newsletter

 This is the point where they begin the journey to either dropping off into a void or becoming a client.
-It is crucial at this point that everything that happens at this point goes as smooth as it possibly can.
+It is very crucial at this point that everything that happens at this point goes as smoothly as it possibly can.
 You really need to optimize every possible aspect, inconsistency, and potential point of failure in your engagement process.

 A huge one that took us a long time to figure out was website speed.
 Getting our landing pages loading under 2 seconds was a big deal.
 A good chunk of your prospects would drop off just from having to wait that extra couple of seconds.
 Once we optimized the images and bulky java scripts along with implementing page caching engagement opportunities more than doubled.
 I know right?
 Crazy – I knew it was a factor but not to that extent.

 Now, professionally branded landing page we want to be clear and to the point about what we are offering and how it solves their problem.
 Going into pitching all the other dimensions of what your company can offer them will just muddy up the waters and make them indecisive.
 When they make a communication commitment there will be plenty of time later to introduce them to other solutions and products you offer but for now, we need to just flirt with them.
 It does not hurt to give your visitors other options such as scheduling a meeting or chatting directly to a representative.
 If you decide to offer other opt-in options check that they are optimized and working.